 - Access Essential Together Learning Bundles with tools and resources that can be adapted to implement policy guidance

-- Fill out an organizational self-assessment to identify strengths and areas for improvement to safely welcome Essential Care Partners.
+- Complete an organizational self-assessment (PDF) to identify strengths and areas for improvement to safely welcome Essential Care Partners.

 - Access to dedicated coaching and other support (for organizations that formally join the program).